solacese/PS-CacheDemoHA-aws-terra-ansi/README.md

 - [ansible](/ansible) - Contains playbooks, inventories, variables & roles to be used by Ansible to configure the VMs.
 There are static files that can be modified according to what is needed, as well as files that will get dynamically created by Terraform upon execution, based on the resources terraform creates (ex: public or private IPs, etc.).
 - [images](/images) - Contains images for the README files

-Also, inside of each of those subdirectories, there are README files that can provide extra information as well as describing what CAN or HAS TO be configured on each section.
+Inside those subdirectories, there are README files that can provide extra information as well as describing what CAN or HAS TO be configured on each section.

 ### Prerequisites